|

 gutter-width is the interior spacing between columns.
 It

 defaults to column-width/15.
-NCOL moves to the next
+1C returns to single-column

-GNU extension, generalizing 2C.
+layout.
+MC is a GNU extension.
 See MULB for an

 alternative.